-The biggest factor driving PMS is the same as what causes irregular cycle, stress, ‘ama’ and liver dysfunction.
+The biggest factor driving PMS is the same as what causes irregular cycles, stress, ‘ama’, and liver dysfunction.
 The irregular cycle is often linked with premenstrual syndrome.

 Every woman may experience premenstrual syndromes differently.
 Some may feel anxious, others may experience anger while some would be left dealing with depression.
 Some women may have mood shifts, and others may go into stagnation.

-If you desire a healthy reproductive system, scanty menses indicate that you are under producing rasa dhatu.
-You might see symptoms of under production of rasa dhatu elsewhere in relation to your body also.
-You may have dryness of the skin, your lips may crack, you may just have this feeling of dissatisfaction that a person might have if rasa dhatu is deficient.
+If you desire a healthy reproductive system, scanty menses indicate that you are underproducing rasa dhatu.
+You might see symptoms of underproduction of rasa dhatu elsewhere in relation to your body also.
+You may have dryness of the skin, your lips may crack, and you may just have this feeling of dissatisfaction that a person might have if rasa dhatu is deficient.

-A long duration menses means kapha imbalance.
-Kapha nature produces excess tissue, a lot of rasa dhatu is produced.
+Along-duration menses means kapha imbalance.
+Kapha nature produces excess tissue, and a lot of rasa dhatu is produced.
 But unlike pitta there is lack of excess heat and thus, there is no urgency in terms of moving of the menses out.
 This can make the menses last a long duration.

-You may feel cooler during menses, and with excess of rasa dhatu in the body there may be some amount of swelling and abdominal bloating.
+You may feel cooler during menses, and with an excess of rasa dhatu in the body, there may be some amount of swelling and abdominal bloating.
 Extra fluid can make you feel kind of complacent and lethargic.